lyteword/chspurgeon-tod/volume-2/psalm-41.md

 **Verse 4.** *Heal my soul.*

-1\.The hereditary disease, breaking out in many disorders—open sin, unbelief, decline of grace, etc.
+1\.
+The hereditary disease, breaking out in many disorders—open sin, unbelief, decline of grace, etc.

-2\.Spiritual health struggling with it; shown in spiritual pain, desire, prayer, effort.
+2\.
+Spiritual health struggling with it; shown in spiritual pain, desire, prayer, effort.

-3\.The well proved Physician.
+3\.
+The well proved Physician.
 Has healed, and will, by his word, his blood, his Spirit, &c.

 **Verse 4.** *I have sinned against thee.* This confession is personal, plain, without pretence of excuse, comprehensive and intelligent, for it reveals the very heart of sin—"against thee."